top of page

 12. So He formed the heaven into seven heavens in two Days, assigning to each its mandate.
 And We adorned the lowest heaven with stars like lamps for beauty and for protection.
 That is the design of the Almighty, All-Knowing.”

 The following verses continue with how God will punish people if they turn away from His message, so I will keep our analysis until verse 12.
-The bold parts in black are verses that I think are problematic.
-I will discuss them in this part by focusing on the verse where God expresses that the Quran is in Arabic for people who know.
-The bold parts in colours (9-12) are verses about the famous scientific mistake of Earth and the heavens' creation in six days, which will be discussed in the next part (3) of this series.
+In this part, I will focus on bold black verses (1-4) where God expresses that the Quran is in Arabic for people who know.
+The bold parts in colours (9-12) are verses about the famous scientific mistake of Earth and the heavens' creation in six days, which are discussed in part 3 of this series.

 Chapter 41:1-4